The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 Originally located at Kock Street, this hawker has been in operation for over five decades.
 With beef stock that’s cooked over 24 hours for maximum flavour, this hawker serves up comforting bowls of beef noodles from its stall in Amoy Street Food Centre.
 Be sure to get all the trimmings—including tripe and beef meatballs—for a full-on meat medley in your mouth.

-For over five decades, Hoo Kee has been serving up only one food item: bak chang (rice dumpling).
-Third-generation owner Ryk Chew juggled the business with a day job in a telecommunications company, before diving into F&B full-time in 2010.
-The establishment’s pyramid-shaped Hokkien dumpling is made from moist glutinous rice, filled with marinated pork and roasted chestnuts, and wrapped in fragrant bamboo leaves.
+For over five decades, Hoo Kee has been serving up only one food item: bak chang (rice dumplings).
+Third-generation owner Ryk Chew juggled the business with his day job in a telecommunications company, before diving into F&B full-time in 2010.
+The establishment’s pyramid-shaped Hokkien dumplings are made from moist glutinous rice, filled with marinated pork and roasted chestnuts, and wrapped in fragrant bamboo leaves.